Blog Topics for Private Practice Therapists

 Read Older Posts Read Newer Posts

-Anna Krueger, MSc, Strategy Consultant
+Anna Krueger, MSc

 • Asynchronous therapy gave me the freedom and flexibility that I had always wanted.
 My income was no longer based on selling my time by the hour.
 My consultations session were for problem-solving and encouragement, not for delivering the curriculum.